 The quiet waterbucks are frequent inhabitants of the plains close to the Grumeti River in the Mara as they prefer to live near a stable source of water.
 Unlike wildebeests and zebras, waterbucks are not migratory animals so chances of spotting them even during the off-season are highly likely.
 This sedentary animal is large and robust, with the male being at least 25% larger than its female counterpart.
 While the waterbuck is a known prey to lions and hyenas, older waterbucks aren’t desirable choices as their meat has an unpleasant odor caused by the waterproofing secretions of their sweat glands.

 The African Wild Dog, also known as painted dogs, is an endangered species in Africa.
 In the 90s, populations of wild dogs in the Serengeti disappeared, causing experts to believe that the species was extinct.
-Fortunately, they reappeared in 2000, and were found east of Serengeti National Park in Loliondo.
+Fortunately, they reappeared in 2000 and were found east of Serengeti National Park in Loliondo.
 To conserve the wild dogs' population, the Serengeti Painted Wolves Project worked on conserving these packs and moved them in phases back into Serengeti National Park.

 Inspired by the wildlife drama in the Serengeti?
 Experience it for yourself on a migration safari in Kenya!